Light

 Migrations

 EdgeDB’s baked-in migration system lets you painlessly evolve your schema throughout the development process.
 If you want to work along with this guide, start a new project with edgedb project init.
-This will create a new instance and create some empty schema files to get you started.
+This will create a new instance and some empty schema files to get you started.

 By convention, your EdgeDB schema is defined inside one or more .esdl files that live in a directory called dbschema in the root directory of your codebase.